 |Reload||Click this button to make sure that the configuration you have chosen points at the relevant installation.
 If no PHP executable is detected at the specified directory, IntelliJ IDEA displays the corresponding error message.|

 |Show phpinfo||Click this button to have IntelliJ IDEA display a separate information window where you can examine the installation details and view the list of loaded extension and configured options.
 Please note that the options specified in the Configuration Options field of the Interpreters dialog box are not listed.|

 |Shift+Enter||Click this button next to the Interpreter drop-down list to create a new IntelliJ IDEA-wide PHP installation configuration in the Interpreters dialog box, that opens, see Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.|

-This area shows a list of paths to PHP-related items
+The area shows a list of configured include paths.

 Use the Add and Remove buttons to manage the contents of the list.
 Use the Up and Down buttons to change the order of items in the list.